toaderflorin/eksia/_posts/2020-01-12-scaling-sql.markdown

 ---
 layout: post
-title:  "Scaling Out Relational Databases"
+title:  "Scaling Out Microsoft SQL Server"
 date:   2020-01-12 09:39:37 +0300
 description: "
 First of all, needing to scale out your database is a great problem to have because if your company have gotten to this point it's definitely doing something right.
 At some point there's really no way to scale up by increasing CPU power, memory and disk space you are forced to scale out meaning you need more machines to handle the database load.
 Of course, once you've moved various portions of your database to different machines, you get into several complications.